watsonwork/watsonwork-echo/README.md

 ```

 Finally, if the app is running on your development machine and you don't
-want to set up a public IP and domain name yourself for it, you can also
+want to set up a public IP and domain name for it yourself, you can also
 use one the tunnel tools popular for Webhook development like
 [localtunnel](https://localtunnel.github.io/www/) or
 [ngrok](https://ngrok.com) for example.

-Here's how to do it with localtunnel:
+Here's how to use a tunnel with localtunnel:

 ```
 # Install the localtunnel module